 A FBT return has to be lodged with the ATO reporting the benefits provided over the period from 1 April to 31 March.
 The FBT return is due for lodgement by 31 May

 Superannuation contributions are required to be deposited with an approved superannuation fund on a quarterly basis.
 Recent changes to legislation have made directors personally liable to default in superannuation payments.
 Australia has bilateral treaties with some countries which exempt an employer from having to make superannuation contributions for expatriate employees, provided home country contributions continue, a ‘Certificate of Coverage’ is obtained and the individual is on the payroll of the parent company.
-There are various other conditions which have to be satisfied.
+There are various other conditions which need to be satisfied.
 An exemption may also be available for individuals who qualify as Senior Foreign Executives.

 We will advise if exemptions are available and the documentation required.
 Where there is a superannuation liability, we assist companies to open superannuation accounts for the employees and assist with remittances into the account.